 • Dorothy McKinney

-Born in Minneapolis on July 19, 1980, Dorothy is a revered Coffee Content Writer at Coffeescan.com.
-A Tufts University graduate with a Nutrition focus and NASM certification, her expertise spans from coffee lore to entrepreneurial insights.
+Born in Minneapolis on July 19, 1980, Dorothy is a revered beverage content writer at Coffeescan.com.
+A Tufts University graduate with a Nutrition focus and NASM certification, her expertise spans from java lore to entrepreneurial insights.
 With a penchant for Siphon brewing, Dorothy seamlessly melds science and art in her writings.
 Her deep-rooted passion and unique perspective enrich Coffeescan.com, offering readers a rich brew of knowledge.

 View all posts